Skip to main content

 • Tools to assess algorithms developed with artificial intelligence and/or machine learning

-• Tools that allow for persistent identifier and attribution for data contributors, giving credit to the data producers while ensuring that shared data has not been altered
+• Tools that allow for persistent identifier and attribution for data contributors that give credit to the data producers while ensuring that shared data has not been altered

-• Patient mobile tool platforms that facilitate tool developers to build "apps" that integrate into their medical records
+• Patient Mobile Tool Platforms that facilitate tool developers to build "apps" that integrate NIH, CDC and FDA Program Descriptions and Research Topics into their medical records

 • Tools and environments that enable an easy interrogation of publicly available data